Important Compliance for New GDPR Regulations

 Users have the right to their own data and must be able to reuse it elsewhere if they want.
 Not entirely sure how this would come into play, but am thinking that this may pertain to more of a social account similar to Facebook.

 This is a requirement by a company to take security seriously and set up proper security protocols from the start on their servers including hosting servers, databases, and secure passwords.

 Here’s some helpful links with more info:

 Mailchimp offers GDPR-friendly forms now, as I’m sure Constant Contact does too, to make it easier for you.

-The new rules go into effect this May 25th, so if you haven’t already made sure you are compliant, you should make this a priority.
+The new rule went into effect May 25th, 2018, so if you haven’t already made sure you are compliant, you should make this a priority.

 EU (Europeon Union) Countries Include: